stajichlab/SOP_data/Data_and_Code/Jbrowse_Instructions.md

 I recommend you `chmod 755 data/` folder and also all the files that exist in the `data/` file (`chmod a+r data/*`) Now refresh your page and your browser should appear!

+If you would like to view my working browser go back to my html page with the different folders.
+Click on the `jbrowse` link to view my genome browser for Exophiala dermatitidis.

+Good luck!
+-T